ramparvathaneni1/pru-individual-in-class-app/README.md

 You can start at Step 4 under **Todo App Set-up**

-NOTE - you do not need to do the **Configure Postgres in the VM** section again.
+*NOTE*: You do not need to do the *Configure Postgres in the VM* section again.

 ## To submit your work each day